usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 * `lang::java::{m3,flow,syntax,tests}::*` were all moved to the [java-air](https://github.com/usethesource/java-air/) project.
 This also removes the `pom.xml` dependencies on the Eclipse JDT and OW2 ASM libraries.
 All functionality was ported as-is to the other project.
 Module and package names have remained the same and so have internal Java-based mapping code classes and packages.
-   * Now you have to add a dependency in your pom file on `java-air` (see above).
+   * Now you have to add a dependency in your `pom.xml` file on `java-air` (see above).
-   * Java-air is expected to release more often in one year, namely adding support for JLS >14 versions.
+   * `java-air` is expected to release more often in one year, namely adding support for JLS >14 versions.
    * Please report Java analysis issues with the `java-air` project from now on, where appropriate.
-   * All existing issues have been moved to the new repository on github
+   * All existing issues have been moved to the new repository on GitHub
 * `analysis::text::search::*` was extracted into a separate library: [rascal-lucene](https://github.com/usethesource/rascal-lucene).
 This lucene-based two-way integration with Rascal offers _very fast_ (approximate or exact) text indexing and search facilities.
-It integrates with Rascal's grammars and parsing features and functions, to create syntax-directed and semantics-directed indexing features for programming languages, domain specific languages as well as their comments and documentation.
-It was separated to allow for independent evolution as well as to reduce the binary deployment footprint and (transitive) dependency list of the core rascal project.
-Example application areas: IDEs with documentation search features, feature location applications, requirements engineering, software maintenance and evolution.
-All applications were quick access to _relevant_ documents or code is essential.
+It integrates with Rascal's grammars and parsing features and functions, to create syntax-directed and semantics-directed indexing features for programming languages, domain-specific languages as well as their comments and documentation.
+It was separated to allow for independent evolution as well as to reduce the binary deployment footprint and (transitive) dependency list of the core Rascal project.
+Example application areas include IDEs with documentation search features, feature location applications, requirements engineering, software maintenance and evolution --- all applications where quick access to _relevant_ documents or code is essential.
 * `lang::xml::IO` was extended with a _streaming_ API for XML nodes in very large but repetitive documents.
 See the `streamXML` function.
 * `Type` was cleaned up radically.
 The cloned implementations of subtype, lub, glb, intersects now directly call their native Java implementations via "unreification".
 The resulting Types of lub and glb are then "reified" as values again and returned to the caller.
 Extensive specification-based tests were added to document the formal properties of the type system (it's a _finite lattice_.)
-And `lrel` and `rel` were completely removed from the `Symbol` representation, as these are always normalized to `list[tuple[...]]` and `set[tuple[...]]`. `bag` was also removed because we never implemented it.
+`lrel` and `rel` were completely removed from the `Symbol` representation, as these are always normalized to `list[tuple[...]]` and `set[tuple[...]]`. `bag` was also removed because we never implemented it.
 * the `PathConfig` type was cleaned up and factored into its own module `util::PathConfig`.
-It will serve as the common intermediate representation between configuration code (Maven, VScode, Eclipse) and file-based language processors. `PathConfig` now also has a `messages` field where errors and warnings detected during configuration steps can be communicated to the user.
+It will serve as the common intermediate representation between configuration code (Maven, VS Code, Eclipse) and file-based language processors. `PathConfig` now also has a `messages` field where errors and warnings detected during configuration steps can be communicated to the user.
 * `Box2Text` was optimized, including more fixes to making arrays (tables) more robust.
 Empty H, V, HV and HOV boxes are now always removed before outlining, to avoid spurious spacing.
 * `analysis::diff::edits::HifiTreeDiff` and `analysis::diff::edits::HifiLayoutDiff` were added.
 The first computes `TextEdit` by looking at the differences between an original tree and a rewritten tree.
 The algorithm tries to maintain as much accidental whitespace, indentation and comments from the original as possible.
 The second does the same where the rewritten tree is a _formatted_ version of the original.
-A minimum sets of whitespace edits are computed such that the formatting is executed as defined, while it also tries to recover comments as much as possible from the original.
+A minimum set of whitespace edits are computed such that the formatting is executed as defined, while it also tries to recover comments as much as possible from the original.
 Both algorithms are keystones of source-to-source transformation pipelines for syntax- and semantics-directed features in IDEs.
-* `HiFiLayoutDiff` can map all case insensitive literals to all lowercase, all UPPERCASE, Capitalized or as originally printed, or as formatted by `toBox` (five modes).
+* `HiFiLayoutDiff` can map all case-insensitive literals to all lowercase, all UPPERCASE, Capitalized or as originally printed, or as formatted by `toBox` (five modes).
 * `toBox` no longer implements comment preservation (badly) because this is now covered by `HiFiLayoutDiff` (excellently).
 * Added `ParseTree::reposition` function which has all the bells and whistles to add and remove `src` annotations on `Tree` nodes.
 Can be used to decrease the memory footprint of full parse trees without removing syntactic information, but also to add position information where it previously wasn't for more accurate analyses.